-The exam is administered once each semester (fall, spring, and summer) on a Saturday; the date of the exam is set by Graduate School and is available on the website at http://www.jsums.edu/graduateschool/important-dates/.
+The exam is administered once each semester (fall, spring, and summer) on a Saturday; the date of the exam is set by the department and is available on the website at http://sites.jsums.edu/emfl/graduate/ .
+Students should consult with their academic advisors to determine the date set for the exam.